Estimated Read Time: 6 minutes

 As for the fat, this can cause pancreatitis, which is a disease where the pancreas becomes inflamed.
 Your dog might experience discomforts such as vomiting, loss of appetite or abdominal pain from the excess consumption of this fat.

 The first thing to do is calmly remove any remaining food from the dog’s reach or from their mouth if you can.
 Don’t move suddenly though, because dogs are often territorial of food, and with sudden movements they might try to swallow it quickly.
 Once the food is out of sight, call your veterinarian, and they will talk you through what should happen.

-Avocado has become an extremely popular part of household buys in the past few years, following the trend of healthier diets.
-But can your pup eat it too?
+Avocado has become an extremely popular part of household buys in the past few years, following the trend of healthier diets and lifestyles.
+But, your pup shouldn't eat it with you!

 If you grow avocado plants at home, make sure it is well out of reach of your dog.
 You know they can be curious, so don’t let them make the mistake of chewing at the avo!